-Mr. Nnamdi Okonkwo holds a Bachelor of Science degree from the University of Benin (1989) and a Masters in Business Administration (Banking & Finance, 2000) from Enugu State University of Science and Technology.
-He is also a graduate of the Advanced Management Programme (AMP) from INSEAD, France (2008), and an alumnus of Harvard Business School, USA and other leading business schools.
+Mr. Nnamdi Okonkwo holds a Bachelor of Science degree from the University of Benin (1989) and a Masters in Business Administration (Banking & Finance, 2000) from Enugu State University.
+He is also a graduate of the Advanced Management Programme (AMP) from INSEAD, France (2008), and an alumnus of Harvard Business School, USA and other leading business schools

-Prior to his appointment, he was the head of the Corporate Banking Division in United Bank for Africa (UBA) Plc.
+Prior to his appointment, he was the head of the Corporate Banking Directorate in United Bank for Africa (UBA) Plc.
 Before then, he was at various times, the Managing Director & Chief Executive Officer of UBA, Ghana and the Regional Chief Executive Officer of all UBA subsidiaries in Ghana, Liberia and Sierra Leone.
 He joined Fidelity Bank in April 2012 as Executive Director, South Directorate.
-He assumed office as the MD/CEO of Fidelity Bank on January 1, 2014.
+He was appointed MD/CEO of Fidelity Bank in January 2014.